W. C. Leng: Life

+Leng was charged with libel in 1870 and stood trial as the proprietor and editor in a case which has become known as 'The Sefton Libel Case'.
+The admitted libel against the Earl and Countess of Sefton was present within an edition of the Telegraph due to the actions of a sub-editor following Lend's absence dur to illness.
+The judge fined him £50 and explained, "We are satisfied that the justice of the case will be met by the infliction upon you of a fine, and a fine extremely moderate in its amount, because we cannot shut our eyes to those circumstances which have been urged in mitigating."
+A complete explanation of the Telegraph's case, and of Lang's management style can be found in its edition of 9 November.

 Leng never took political office, but became the leading figure in Sheffield Conservatism.
 During the last quarter of the nineteenth century, the Conservatives became the dominant group on Sheffield Town Council, while the Daily Telegraph was supplemented by the Weekly Telegraph, the Sunday Telegraph and the Evening Telegraph and Star.

 Politically, he was a supporter of imperial preference and established Conservative Clubs and electoral organisations on a constituency basis throughout Sheffield.

 He was the Vice-Chairman and later the Chairman of the Sheffield Conservative and Constitutional Association, the Vice President of the Sheffield Association for Promoting Sanitary Reform and the Better Housing of the Poor, and the President of the Sheffield Chamber of Commerce in 1895–96.

 He generally supported municipalisation, while Liberals in the city opposed, until the positions were reversed over the question of the tramways in 1895.

 Leng was knighted in 1887, on the recommendation of Lord Salisbury.